vmware/differential-datalog/doc/tutorial/tutorial.md

 between expressions and statements.
 All control flow constructs are expressions that have a statically assigned type and a dynamically assigned value and can be used as terms in other expressions.
 The function's return value is simply the value produced by the expression in its body.
-In particular, a sequential block returns the value of the last expression in the sequence;
-`if-else` and `match` expressions return the value of the taken branch.
-As a consequence, the `else` clause is not optional in an `if-else` expression, and match clauses must be exhaustive.
+In particular, a sequential block returns the value of the last evaluated expression in the sequence; `if-else` and `match` expressions return the value of the taken branch.
+As a consequence, the `else` clause is not optional in an `if-else` expression, and match clauses must be exhaustive (for instance, the match expression above would not be valid without the last "catch-all" (`_`) clause).

 Second, this example illustrates the use of local *variables* in DDlog.
 Similar to other languages, variables store intermediate values.
 DDlog enforces that a variable is assigned when it is